neurogenomics/MAGMA_Celltyping/README.md

 ## Who do I talk to?

-If you have any issues using the package then please get in touch with Nathan Skene (nathan.skene at ki.se).
+If you have any issues using the package then please get in touch with Nathan Skene (n.skene at imperial.ac.uk).
 Bug reports etc are all most welcome, we want the package to be easy to use for everyone\!

 ## Citation